-The Corsair HX1000i is a 1000 watt smart power supply with LINK technology.
-It’s incredibly quiet, super efficient, and has plenty of modular ports for running PCIe risers, GPUs, and just about anything else you need it to.
+The Corsair RM1000x is a 1000 watt power supply that’s incredibly quiet, super efficient, and has plenty of modular ports for running PCIe risers, GPUs, and just about anything else you need it to.

-Rocking in at number two on our list of the best power supplies for mining is the EVGA SuperNOVA 1000 G2.
+Rocking in at number two on our list of the best power supplies for mining is the EVGA SuperNOVA 1000 GT.
 This power supply is fully modular, gold certified, and comes in at 1000 watts.
-What brings it to number two on our list is that it costs slightly more than the HX1000i and does not offer smart features.
-Get it here!
+What brings it to number two on our list is that it costs slightly more than the RM1000x.

-The Cooler Master V1000 comes in at number 3 on our list.
+The Cooler Master V850 (SFX) comes in at number 3 on our list.
 It’s a great compromise between these other supplies.
 It’s fully modular, gold certified, and clocks in at great value price!
-Its only downside is that it is not a smart power supply.
-Get it here!
+Its only downside is that it is not a smart power supply and only 850 watts.

 #4 – The Rosewill Gaming Power Supply

 The Rosewill Gaming Power supply is a bronze certified power supply clocking in at the lowest price on the scale.
 It’s perfect for the budget conscious miner.
-It’s 1000 watts and meets the requirements of most mining rigs.
+It’s 850 watts and meets the requirements of most mining rigs.
 It however, isn’t fully modular.
-You’ll have to deal with a giant octopus of cables hanging out the back, even if that cable is unused.
+You’ll have to deal with a giant octopus of cables hanging out the back.
 Additionally it is not a smart power supply.

-If clean power and budget are all you need, the Rosewill is the way to go.
-Get it here!
+However, if clean power and keeping a low budget are all you need, the Rosewill is the way to go.